 There are 41 machine cycles which can be selected and run.
-Machine cycles can be modified or made "unavailable" by manually editing them in Modify Cycle Menu or by using the PDA to download a modified machine cycle into the control.
+Machine cycles can be modified or made "unavailable" by manually editing them in Modify Cycle Menu or by using the PC/PDA or the network to download a modified machine cycle into the control.
 Machine cycles cannot be deleted, but can be made "unavailable" so that they are not visible from the Cycle Menu.
 New machine cycles cannot be created, but existing machine cycles that have been edited to be "unavailable" may be re-edited to be available again.